-Next, gather all your shoes and boots in one place.
+Gather all your shoes and boots in one place.
 If you divide your shoes between cold and hot weather, you may want to stick with the shoes of the upcoming season.
-(It actually makes the most sense to go over your summer shoes in the spring and figure out what you've got and what you might need ahead of time.)
-Or, you can tackle your collection all at once.
+Alternatively, you can tackle your collection all at once.

 Now you’re ready to start.
 Here’s what to look at when deciding whether to keep or toss old shoes.